LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### How Does This Rule Affect Try/Catch

 In reality a mix of both philosophies will be used in coding.
-It is true that LBYL can create race conditions, so EAFP is prefered sometimes.
+It is true that LBYL can create race conditions, so EAFP is preferred sometimes.
 A good example is opening a file.
 It is better to simply try and open the file rather than test if it exists then open it as that exposes a race condition.
 In C this would be an fopen/open call and checking directly afterwards if it is NULL/-1.